-Once teachers send list of candidates to SI, the Society will send directions on how to create student accounts.
+Once teachers send the list of candidates to SI, the Society will send directions on how to create student accounts.
 You will need to create a username and password for your students.

 Nominated students can then log onto the competition website using the username and password created by the teacher.

 Once the student has logged in they may begin uploading their portfolios and the written statement, both required for consideration.
 Students will be creating only ONE portfolio.
 The title of the portfolio should be their name only.
 They will then be directed to upload a series of images.
 All of the images should be entered as one submission.

 After reviewing all of the nominees, the Jury will choose 3 finalists.
-The Society of Illustrators will bring these students to New York City on May 30 - June 1, 2017 for a private dinner with special comic artists and editor/publisher guests, and for an interview and portfolio presentation with the jury the following day.
+The Society of Illustrators will bring these students to New York City on Sunday, June 16 - June 18, 2019 for a private dinner with special illustrator and art director guests, and for an interview and portfolio presentation with the jury the following day.
 Students must be able to attend the interview in person to be eligible for the award.
-At that time the 2017 WILL EISNER SCHOLAR will be chosen, and The Society will host a celebratory lunch to congratulate each of the finalists.
+At that time the 2019 Will Eisner Scholar will be chosen, and The Society will host a celebratory lunch to congratulate each of the finalists.

 The 2020 Will Eisner Scholar will receive a $5,000 grant towards tuition.
 The two semi-finalists will receive $1,000 cash award.